hsjharvey/Reinforcement-Learning/README.md

 and [OpenAI gym](https://github.com/openai/gym) framework.

 ## Updates:
+- 26/12/2020:
+    - Finished ER-DQN but the performance is very fragile.
+    - Working on technical guide of implementation.
 - 24/12/2020:
     - Fixed errors in C51 and QRDQN due to package updates.
 Convergence is attainable in both C51 and QRDQN.
     - Finished a draft version of ERDQN.
 However, the performance is pretty poor.
 Not sure if this is due to parameter choice or bugs.